 View consumption retry logs

 Retries for ordered consumption by a PushConsumer occur on the consumer client.
-The server cannot obtain detailed logs for consumption retries.
-If the delivery result for an ordered message in the message trace is 'failed', you can check the consumer client logs for information such as the maximum number of retries and the consumer client.
+The server cannot retrieve detailed logs for consumption retries.
+If the delivery result of an ordered message in the message trace is "failed", check the consumer client logs for information such as the maximum number of retries and the consumer client.

-For information about the consumer client log path, see Log configuration.
+For more information about the consumer client log path, see Log configurations.

 You can search for the following keywords in the client logs to quickly locate content related to consumption failures: